Contact/FAQ

 Why do many of your engagement rings use Moissanite rather than diamond?

 Diamonds, because of the Kimberley Process, are now considered conflict-free, meaning their sources are tracked so that no stones find their way into the market from areas of conflict.
 However, this process is not 100% perfect and mining itself is often destructive.
 For that reason, I prefer to use created stones such as Moissanite whenever possible.
 Besides being eco-friendly, Moissanite is also a uniquely beautiful material with more brilliance than a diamond, extreme hardness and durability, and other unique qualities.
 It was originally discovered in a meteorite and is very rare on earth.
-I use standard and Forever Brilliant Moissanite from Charles and Colvard.
 I can order Canadian diamonds (responsibly mined and conflict-free) and recycled diamonds upon request.

 What is palladium white gold and how is it different from standard white gold?